CouchConvergence/RSS-Gazette/README.md

-# RSS Gazette
+# Epistle

-RSS Gazette is a Python-based application that allows users to collect articles from various RSS feeds, compile them into a stylish EPUB "newspaper," and send it directly to their Kindle or any e-reader via email.
+Epistle is a Python-based application that allows users to collect articles from various RSS feeds, compile them into a stylish EPUB "newspaper," and send it directly to their Kindle or any e-reader via email.
 The application supports user authentication with Gmail, Outlook, or other email providers, enabling seamless integration and automated delivery.

 ## Features
 - **RSS Feed Management**: Add multiple RSS feed links or files.